Oliver Hayes-Brown

 Oliver Harry Hayes-Brown (born 28 April 2000) is an Australian sportsman who currently plays Australian rules football with the Richmond Football Club.
 He previously played basketball, playing one season of college basketball for the UC Riverside Highlanders before spending two seasons as a development player with the Perth Wildcats of the National Basketball League (NBL).
 In 2023, he changed codes and joined the Richmond Football Club of the Australian Football League (AFL) as a category B rookie.

 Early life

-Hayes-Brown grew up in Melbourne, Victoria, where he attended Peninsula Grammar.
+Hayes-Brown was born in London while his parents were both working there.
+One year later, the family moved to Hong Kong, where he lived for roughly five years.
+After moving to Melbourne, Victoria, he played under-12s football for the Mount Eliza Redlegs for a year, and then eventually had to stop because of his basketball commitments.
 He played basketball for the Dandenong Rangers as a junior and was a member of an Australian U19 national team.
+He attended Peninsula Grammar.

 Basketball career

 Early years

-Hayes-Brown debuted for the Frankston Blues of the South East Australian Basketball League (SEABL) in 2017.
-He continued on in the SEABL in 2018 with the Dandenong Rangers, and then played for the Rangers in 2019 in the inaugural NBL1 season.
+Hayes-Brown played in the South East Australian Basketball League (SEABL) in 2017 with the Frankston Blues and in 2018 with the Dandenong Rangers.
+In 2019, he played for the Rangers in the NBL1 during the league's inaugural season.